A Father Has Equal Rights In Gaining Child Custody

 “They also monitor any history of abuse, the nature and the amount of contact the child has with both parents,” Wittliff said.
 “The courts also consider the use of alcohol or illegal substances by the parents.”

 In court, the judge will ask numerous questions to both parties to ensure they are placing the child in the right circumstances.
 The judge will want to know the living arrangement for the child, the plan the parent has for school and after-school care.
-The parent needs to show they are prepared and obtain knowledge to ensure the child will have proper care.
+The parent needs to show they are prepared and obtain knowledge to ensure the child will have the proper care.

 “A father should carefully consider these factors when discussing their case with an attorney in an effort to sufficiently plead their case before the court,” said Wittliff.